-5. Crafts: A little craft-making can go a long way, as far as keeping your kids happy and busy.
-Target sells craft kits for various holidays.
+5. Make crafts: A little craft making can go a long way when it comes to keeping your kids happy and busy.
+Target and Michaels sell craft kits for various holidays.
 This year I purchased a penguin and Santa’s sleigh kit.
-You can hang your newly-made decorations around the house or give as handmade Christmas presents to the family.
-You can also buy some plain plastic Christmas ball ornaments, glitter and paint and let the little artists have at it.
+You can hang your newly made decorations on the tree or give as handmade Christmas presents to the family.
+You can also buy some plain plastic Christmas balls, along with glitter and paint, and let the little artists have at it.
 Find loads of inexpensive DIY crafts in our WeeWorks Activities Guide.

-10. Draw a Portrait of Santa: Break out the crayons or markers and have your child draw his best Santa portrait.
+10. Draw a portrait of Santa: Break out the crayons or markers, and have your child draw his best Santa portrait.
 Santa will surely love to see himself through your kid's eyes.
 He might leave it behind for Mom and Dad to keep though, so be sure your child signs and dates it!
 If your family chooses to draw Santa's portrait each year, it's a real pleasure to see your child's artistry grow and mature.

 11. Leave milk and cookies for Santa: It’s the last thing a lot of us did before going to bed as kids on Christmas Eve.
 Have your kids write out their letters to Santa and leave them with some treats for the big guy.
 Pull together some of the other things you’ve done during the day—maybe a craft, ornament, or some of the cookies you baked together.
 Whatever it is, your kids will be eager to help prepare for the arrival of Santa Claus!